 Quotes are national averages for car insurance meeting only minimum state requirements for a driver with a DUI, as detailed in MoneyGeek's methodology.

-If you’re required to file an SR-22, you should be sure to double-check that your insurer is willing to file the form on your behalf.
+If you’re required to file an SR-22, be sure to double-check that your insurer is willing to file the form on your behalf.
 While most insurers will agree to file an SR-22 form for customers, not all companies are willing to insure drivers who require the form.
 To get the most accurate picture of what rates you qualify for, you should only compare insurance quotes across companies you know are willing to file for you.

-The Companies With the Cheapest SR-22 Insurance in Your State
+Cheapest SR-22 Insurance in Your State